johanesalxd/data-clean-room-demo/ah_dcx_readme.md

 To verify the setup worked correctly:

-1. **Check the Exchange**: Go to Analytics Hub in the provider's project and verify the exchange exists
+1. **Check the Exchange**: Go to Analytics Hub in the sharing party's project and verify the exchange exists
 2. **Check the Listing**: Verify the listing appears and shows the correct dataset
-3. **Check Permissions**: Verify the merchant user can see the listing when browsing from their project
+3. **Check Permissions**: Verify the subscriber user can see the listing when browsing from their project

 ## Demo Tips